 - The pain may be brought on by sitting still for long periods.
 For example, after going to the cinema or for a long drive, when it will be worse when starting to move about again.

-- There may be a grating or grinding feeling or a noise when the knee bends and straightens.
+- There may be a grating or grinding feeling, or sounds in your knee when it bends and straightens.
 This is called crepitus.
+There may also be a clicking feel or sound.

 - Sometimes there is puffiness or swelling around the kneecap.